akka/akka/akka-docs/experimental/index.rst

 ####################

-The following modules of Akka are marked as experimental, which means that they are in early access mode.
+The following modules of Akka are marked as experimental, which means that they are in early access mode, which also means that they are not covered by commercial support.
 The purpose of releasing them early, as experimental, is to make them easily available and improve based on feedback, or even discover that the module wasn't useful.

 An experimental module doesn't have to obey the rule of staying binary compatible between minor releases.
 Breaking API changes may be introduced